-Don’t be misinformed during years of growing your beard under false assumptions based on popular myths around beards – or even avoid growing a beard altogether because you think they’re not for you based on untrue popular culture sayings.
+Don’t be misinformed or even avoid growing a beard altogether because you think it’s not for you based on some untrue popular beard myths.

 Here, we debunk some of the biggest beard myths and replace them with the pure, unaltered truth.